uom-resquant/modelling_book/docs/08_logistic_regression.md

 By checking both frequency distributions at the same time, we can see that 333 arrestees are Black and received a harsher treatment, 955 are Black and were released with a summons, 559 are White and received a harsher treatment, and 3379 are White and were released with a summons.
 So, is there an association?
 Do we think that Black arrestees are treated more harshly than White arrestees?

 As before, just looking at the raw counts is tricky.
 A better approach is to look at *proportions*.
 But which proportions?
-If we simply use the `prop.table()` function, `R` will calculate the **total percentages**---but that is not very helpful to address our question.
+If we simply use the `prop.table()` function, `R` will calculate the **total percentages**---but that is not very helpful in addressing our question.

 ```r